davidak/nixos-config/README.md

 My NixOS Configurations
 =======================

-NixOS is an innovative GNU/Linux distribution.
+NixOS is an advanced GNU/Linux distribution featuring declarative configuration and atomic upgrades.
 You can learn more on [nixos.org](https://nixos.org/nixos/about.html).

 In this repository are the configurations of my NixOS machines.